headdetect/Web-Chatterbox/README.md

 ### Debugging with Intellij

 - Make sure play framework and play 2.0 plug-ins are installed.
-- Open pre-made project from source folder.
+- Make new project with this source.
-- Click the bug next to the play button.
+- Click the bug next to the play button when project is all loaded.
 - New instance of play server will run.